 “I just got bored.
 The work in the studio was in the doldrums.
 The drummer was using a drum machine the whole time, you couldn’t get him to play live drums in the studio.
 And I hear he’s still doing that.
 People going in and recording their bits at different times, so it just wasn’t really an organic unit anymore.
 I just felt that it was time to assert my personality.
 I didn’t feel that I was rattling the cage enough.
 Because whenever you’re in a group situation with other people … The Stranglers were four very strong personalities and so our group identity is based on the combination of those four people.
 So no one is, hopefully, expressed through the group identity, and I just had enough of that.
 I wanted to be myself.”

 How does doing a solo album now compare to the solo work you did while in The Stranglers?

 “A completely different situation.
-Because when you’re doing it within a successful group situation, that has a career, it’s always got this tinge of ‘what i did in my holidays’ and I think that its approached as such my the media and journalists in general.
-It’s a side line, and it’s bound to be.
+Because when you’re doing it within a successful group situation, that has a career, it’s always got this tinge of ‘what I did in my holidays’ and I think that it’s approached as such by the media and journalists in general.
+It’s a sideline, and it’s bound to be.
 When you do it and you’re not in a group, it’s distinctly different.
 You’re taken much more seriously.”